Antique (Pioneer) Plates

 Emergency Medical Technician Plate Application

-A firefighter employed by a city, county, state or fire protection district, or a volunteer firefighter (as defined by W.S.
-35-9-601) may apply for distinctive plates for any vehicle owned by the firefighter, provided he has at least one year of service with the Department of Transportation and is properly certified.
+A firefighter employed by a city, county, state or duly created fire protection district or a volunteer firefighter must submit a written statement of eligibility preferably on Fire District/Department letterhead, signed by the Fire Chief or designated assistant, to the County Treasurer along with this application before Firefighter Plates or a renewal sticker may be issued.
+A firefighter retired from his department with at least 10 years of service must obtain a written statement signed only by the fire chief.
 The chief of the fire department or his designated assistant must sign a written eligibility statement for each firefighter annually.
 The statement of eligibility must be presented to the county treasurer before firefighter plates or validation stickers for firefighter plates may be issued.
 DOT will supply the county treasurer offices with application forms for the plates.

 Firefighter Plate Application